zhco/lofty-port/README.md

-the kernel of the lofty-desktop and lofty-mobile
+the port of the lofty-desktop and lofty-mobile